-- Your general asset allocation: The challenge is to provide, with reasonable certainty, for the annual income you will need, while balancing that need with other considerations, such as liquidity, how long you need your funds to last, your risk tolerance, and anticipated rates of return.

-- Specific investments and products: Should you consider an annuity?
+- Your general asset allocation: The challenge is to provide, with reasonable certainty, for the annual income you will need, while balancing that need with other considerations, such as liquidity, how long you need your funds to last, your risk tolerance, and anticipated rates of return. - Specific investments and products: Should you consider an annuity?
 Bonds?
-What about a mutual fund that's managed to provide predictable retirement income (sometimes called a "distribution" mutual fund)?

-- Your withdrawal rate: How much can you

-afford to withdraw each year without

-exhausting your portfolio?
-You'll need to

-take into account your asset allocation,

-projected returns, your distribution period,

-and whether you expect to use both

-principal and income, or income alone.

-You'll also need to consider how much

-fluctuation in income you can tolerate from

-month to month, and year to year.

-- The order in which you tap various accounts: Tax considerations can affect which accounts you should use first, and which you should defer using until later. - Required minimum distributions (RMDs): You'll want to consider up front how you'll deal with required withdrawals from tax-advantaged accounts like 401(k)s and traditional IRAs, or whether they'll be a factor at all.
-After age 72, if you withdraw less than your RMD, you'll pay a penalty tax equal to 50% of the amount you failed to withdraw.
+What about a mutual fund that's managed to provide predictable retirement income (sometimes called a "distribution" mutual fund)? - Your withdrawal rate: How much can you afford to withdraw each year without exhausting your portfolio?
+You'll need to take into account your asset allocation, projected returns, your distribution period, and whether you expect to use both principal and income, or income alone.
+You'll also need to consider how much fluctuation in income you can tolerate from month to month, and year to year. - The order in which you tap various accounts: Tax considerations can affect which accounts you should use first, and which you should defer using until later. - Required minimum distributions (RMDs): You'll want to consider up front how you'll deal with required withdrawals from tax-advantaged accounts like 401(k)s and traditional IRAs, or whether they'll be a factor at all.
+After age 73 (for those who reach age 72 after December 31, 2022), if you withdraw less than your RMD, you'll pay a penalty tax equal to 25% of the amount you failed to withdraw (a timely correction could reduce the tax to 10%).